RossBoylan/mccli/doc/Notes.md

 ### `bin/input_data.json`
 one of the basic inputs to the monte-carlo simulation.
 Automatically installed as needed.

+### `data/`

+Data files for use by the program.
+Currently holds the codebook of variables for Heart Failure, which includes most standard variables as well.

 ### `doc/`
 This directory includes user documentation and internal notes.
 In general the `.md` and `.dia` files are the masters, to which edits should be made, while `.svg`, `.pdf` and `.html` files are derived from them.
 Among the figures, `Process.dia` is mostly the master of the other 2 `Process*.dia` files (created by removing some elements in `Process.dia`), though I think I added a bit to `ProcessNew.dia`.
 After conversion to `.svg` the figures appear in `UserGuide`.